Venkata-Bhargavi/Neural_Networks/README.md

 # Neural_Networks

 To simulate mcculloch pitts neuron

+Set up the environment and install all required libraries using `pip install -r requirements.txt`

 In main.py change input patterns if required and run `python main.py` in terminal or run the main.py file in IDE like PyCharm

 ## Output: